Amarilli/TexasISDs/README.md

-# project1
+# Project 1

-Education Funding Analysis
+##**Education Funding Analysis**

+**Team Members:**

+- Kelsey Kraft
+- James Draper
+- Amarilli Novel
+- Hisako Yamanaka
+- Mariah McLelan.

+**Research Question to Answer:**

-Team Members: Kelsey Kraft, James Draper, Amarilli Novel,Hisako Yamanaka, Mariah McLelan Research Question to Answer: How does education funding impact schools and state success.
+How does education funding impact schools and state success?

+**Project Description:**

-Project Descrption: Analyze state funding in education and determine what impacts funding has on graduation rates, drop out rates, colleges rates.
-Does higher funding always equate to better outcomes or does it cap at a certain amount.
+Analyze state funding in education and determine what impacts the budget has on graduation, dropout, and college rates.
+Does higher funding always equate to better outcomes, or does it cap at a certain amount?

-Data Sets:
+**Data Sets:**

-Break Down of Task:
+**Break Down of Task:**

     Mariah: Generate graphs.
 Make presentation

     James: Pull Data, save as cvs

-    Kelsey:
+    Kelsey: Visualization, Statistical Analysis

-    Amarilli:Merge Data, Type up analysis and Read me
+    Amarilli: Merge Data, written analysis, and Read me

-    Hisako: Merge Data
+    Hisako: Merge Data, Clean up data